ali5ter/cli_taxo/README.md

 [exp4](exp4) ...
 Scripts to generate bash autocompletion scripts using the wrapper scripts in [exp1](exp1)

 ## Quick start taxo diagrams
 As a convenience, a couple of scripts are supplied to regenerate the taxonomy trees for CLI commands that might have been updated and displaying the diagrams for them.

+Note that for these to display the diagrams, the scripts run a container to deploy httpd to show the SVGs.
+You will need a running docker runtime and CLI.
+Docker Desktop on MacOS works well and is installed with homebrew using `brew install --cask docker`.

 [build_taxo_for](build_taxo_for) runs the required experiments above to generate the taxo tree, csv and diagrams for a specific CLI command that already has supporting scripts.

-[show_taxo_for](show_taxo_for) builds and runs the container in [exp3](exp3) to serve the SVG diagrams and opens the URL to the specific CLI commands radial illustration.
+[show_taxo_for](show_taxo_for) builds and runs a container to show the SVG diagram.

 Examples of these radial diagrams:
 ![docker radial diagram](images/docker_taxo_radial.png)